HandyOSS/HandyHost/README.md

 5. A decent internet connection (recommended minimum 10MB upload / 100MB download)
 6. Network uptime.
 For any of these services you should have a hardwired ethernet connection to any devices that is always (within reason) up and on.
 7. You should have familiarity with crypto wallets, mainly: keeping your keys safe somewhere non-electronic and how to buy crypto ($SC, $AKT, $DVPN). $SC is easy to buy/hold on Kraken. $AKT and $DVPN can easily be swapped for $ATOM (also available on Kraken) on [osmosis.zone](https://osmosis.zone) via [keplr wallet](https://wallet.keplr.app/).
 8. (things you should aspire to do) Staking. $AKT and $DVPN can be staked for very high APY% within either [keplr wallet](https://wallet.keplr.app/) for desktop and/or [Cosmostation](https://wallet.cosmostation.io/) for mobile.
-In addition you can look into Liquidity Pool Mining through [osmosis.zone](https://osmosis.zone) for a very high APY%.
+In addition you can look into Liquidity Pool Mining through [osmosis.zone](https://osmosis.zone) for a very (very) high APY%.

 ### Installation (Ubuntu Desktop 64-bit)
 There is a compiled .deb package that can be found in Releases.
 There are many apt dependencies and thus you will have to download it and install thru dpkg and apt like: